bhague1281/kevin-bacon-project/readme.txt

 B.H.: Fixed bracket error occuring in MovieDistance.
 The search (in terms of functionality) works, but the logic is still flawed.
 I'm guessing (?) it's due to the neighbor iterator being incorrect.
 B.H.: Bracket error fixed by correctly initializing control structures (visited_, neighbor_, distance_).
+A.K.: Finished up MovieDistance, ironed out bugs, ensured that non-existant actors or ones with no link to Kevin Bacon are reported correctly.
+(Not thoroughly tested.)
+A.K.: Fixed the (by now refactored out from MovieDistance) search metadata resetting code.